 8. Wider determinants

 Do you routinely consider and code determinants of health when managing asthma?
 Air pollution, social deprivation and housing quality may all have an impact on asthma.
-This is an exploratory project which can be helpful in identifying trends in your community as well as opportunities to improve health.
+This exploratory project can help to identify trends in your community as well as opportunities to improve health.
 It may be a suitable project for a medical student or trainee with interest in the area.

-Considering the wider determinants of health is important when looking at health inequalities and if there are inequalities teams locally you could consider working together on this.
-The integrated care systems have a responsibility to reduce population health inequalities through their Core 20+5 programmes.
+Considering the wider determinants of health is important when looking at health inequalities.
+The integrated care systems in NHS England, have a responsibility to reduce population health inequalities through their Core 20+5 programmes.

 Step 1: Investigate the local situation